-The company appointed Geos Mining to prepare an Independent Technical Valuation Report for the valuation of mineral assets in Queensland and NSW.
-The preferred value of the mineral assets is \$3,100,000.
-The directors reviewed the valuation report and accepted the preferred value which was based upon the current market conditions and commodity prices.
+The company appointed an independent consultant to prepare an Independent Technical Valuation Report for the valuation of mineral assets in Queensland and NSW.
+The preferred value of the mineral assets was \$3,600,000 at 30 June 2020 based on the current market conditions and commodity prices.
+The directors accounted the exploration assets with reference to the valuation report.